adamyg/winxsh/README.md

 Lean Win32 native console clients with a built-in VT220/xterm-color256 terminal emulator.

-   * slogin is a Windows console based SSH2 client, using LIBSSH2; with builtin terminal emulation.
+   * slogin is a Windows console based SSH2 client, using LIBSSH2; with a builtin terminal emulator.

-   * rlogin is a RLOGIN(1) client; with builtin terminal emulation.
+   * rlogin is a RLOGIN(1) client; with a builtin terminal emulator.

    * rsh is a RSH(1) client.